 Empowering Coffee Farmers in South America

 Through McCafé SIP, we’re enabling coffee roasters to leverage their expertise and relationships at origin to innovate and advance sustainable farming practices.
-For example, in 2019 over 2,000 farmers in Antioquia state in Colombia took part in fertilizer management training and storage training, which has in part contributed to farms seeing a substantial increase in water quality.
+For example, in 2019 over 2,000 farmers in the Antioquia region in Colombia took part in fertilizer management training and storage training, which has in part contributed to farms seeing a substantial increase in water quality.
 As of 2019, 50% of farmers surveyed as part of one supplier-led program were implementing all water contamination prevention practices, up from 22% in 2018.

 In the same year, a further 1,600 individuals from over 650 farms in Valle de Cauca, Colombia, received training on record keeping, environmental stewardship and quality assurance.
 This took place as part of a course to help them become coffee quality technicians, ensuring production of high-quality coffee beans.
 Of the participants, 40% identified as youth, an underemployed population, and truly the next generation of coffee stewards.